SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops.md

 * Forward step of 200.
 * 144 degrees rotation.

-### Problem * Draw a Spiral with The Turtle
+### Problem" \* Draw a Spiral with The Turtle

-Add new Python file **spiral.py**, which draws spiral with 20 beamsas on the figure below:
+Add new Python file **spiral.py**, which draws spiral with 20 beams as on the figure below:

 ![](/assets/chapter-5-1-images/13.Turtle-graphics-10.png)

 **Hint:** Draw in a loop by moving ahead and rotating.
-In each step, decrease the length gradually of the forward step and rotate 60 degrees..
+In each step, decrease the length gradually of the forward step and rotate 60 degrees.

-### Problem: * Draw a Sun with The Turtle
+### Problem: \* Draw a Sun with The Turtle

 Add a new Python file **sun.py**, which draws a sun with 36 beams, as on the figure below:

 ![](/assets/chapter-5-1-images/13.Turtle-graphics-11.png)

-### Problem: * Draw a Spiral Triangles with The Turtle
+### Problem: \* Draw a Spiral Triangles with The Turtle

 Add new Python file **triangle.py**, which draws three triangles with 22 beams each, as on the figure below:

 ![](/assets/chapter-5-1-images/13.Turtle-graphics-12.png)

 **Hint:** Draw in a loop by moving forward and rotating.
-In each step, increase the length of the forward step with 10 and rotate 120 degrees.
+In each step, increase the length of the forward step by 10 and rotate 120 degrees.
 Repeat 3 times for the three triangles.

 If you have a problem with the above exercises, ask for help in the **SoftUni's Reddit Community**: [https://www.reddit.com/r/softuni/](https://www.reddit.com/r/softuni/).